 2. Connecting Gen3 data with submitter_ids

 Another way to link BioData Catalyst biospecimen and genotypic data back to phenotypic data is by using the "submitter_id" column in the Terra data tables.
-Note that because they are in alphabetical order, the "submitter_id" column can be far to the right in the table, and you may have to scroll a ways to find it!
+Note: Because they are in alphabetical order, the "submitter_id" column can be far to the right in the table, and you may have to scroll to find it!

 The submitter_id property is the calling card/nickname/alias for a unit of submission from its original source.
 For example, in the TOPMed project, there are aliases given to identify an individual's phenotypic and genotypic data.
 At the hierarchy of clinical nodes in the Gen3 graph, all clinical nodes will contain the phenotypic alias in the submitter_id column (for example, "DBG..." in the image below).